s2-ktran/s2-iac-ec2-kafka/README.md

 ### Deployment

+Retrieve the 4 output IP addresses from your SingleStore workspace cluster.
 Run the following command to build and deploy the application.
 Be sure to setup your AWS account using `aws configure`.

 ```bash
 ./scripts/deploy.sh